Spousal Support FAQs

 Each case is unique, but it is very difficult to determine in advance exactly what payments will be awarded and for which amount and for what duration.

 While there is more guidance under the guidelines, maintenance payments are still complex and you should consult with an experienced Chicago family law attorney to negotiate on your behalf and to represent your interests.

 Aggressive Chicago Maintenance Attorneys on Your Side

-Our attorneys at Nottage and Ward, LLP, have extensive experience in family law and will assert your rights vigorously in every relevant forum.
+Our Chicago attorneys at Nottage and Ward, LLP, have extensive experience in family law and will assert your rights vigorously in every relevant forum.
 For more than 30 years, we have helped divorcing individuals understand their rights around maintenance and support payments during a difficult time.
 Our lawyers are compassionate with you and aggressive with the other side.

 Schedule a consultation today at (312) 332-2915 to discuss how our experienced litigators can help you get the outcome that you deserve.